disponible únicamente en inglés

 SRP is a political subdivision of the State of Arizona.
 SRP's publicly elected Board of Directors has the authority to establish electric prices.
 The Board reviews and decides upon any proposed changes to SRP's price plans after providing notice to customers and other interested parties and affording them the opportunity to provide comments to the Board.

-No, as a political subdivision of the State of Arizona, SRP is a municipal utility and therefore its prices are not regulated by the Arizona Corporation Commission (ACC).
+No, SRP is a political subdivision of the State of Arizona, and therefore its prices are not regulated by the Arizona Corporation Commission (ACC).

 SRP's Board uses the following principles when making pricing decisions: